-During an upcoming webinar a team of researchers at JADBio will demonstrate how they applied the company’s Automated Machine Learning (AutoML) solution to quickly analyze a complex set of data during a recent project with different potato varieties.
+During a webinar a team of researchers at JADBio will demonstrate how they applied the company’s Automated Machine Learning (AutoML) solution to quickly analyze a complex set of data during a recent project with different potato varieties.
 The researchers were able to successfully predict potatoes’ susceptibility to bruising as well as the potato samples’ potential for coloration during chip/crisp processing.

 The webinar will be presented by experts at JADBio in partnership with Potato News Today.
 It is titled: “How to employ Automated Machine Learning to Predict the Best Quality Potato Chip/Crisp“, and will be hosted on Thursday, June 24 via Zoom.